tkchanat/portfolio/docs/notes/monte-carlo-integration.md

 2. Simplicity.
 All you need is two functions `sample()` and `eval()`, and occationally finding a suitable pdf.

 ## Sampling random variables
-Generating uniform samples gurantees convergence but its rate is much slower.
+Generating uniform samples (e.g. $p(x)$ is a constant) gurantees convergence but its rate is much slower.
 Ultimately, the samples should be drawn from a specific distribution such that most contribution to the integral is being extracted quickly from the domain.
 In other words, sampling carefully reduces the time to compute the ground-truth result.

 ### Inverse Transform Sampling
 This is a method for generating random variables from a given probability distribution (pdf) by using its inverse cumulative distribution (cdf).
 Imagine the likelihood of picking a random variable $X$ follows a normal distribution, and we want the samples to be drawn proportional to its likeliness.
 A cdf table is built by summing up the marginal distributions (It's totally fine that the pdf doesn't add up to 1, since the sample will be drawn from the range of cdf which can be normalized by its maximum value).
 Then uniform samples $U$ are drawn in the inverse domain of cdf such that random variable $X$ is picked with $X = cdf^{-1}(U)$.